jamesandres/ColumnCopy/README.md

 ## Installation

 1. Download a the [latest ColumnCopy zip](https://github.com/jamesandres/ColumnCopy/archive/master.zip).
-2. Go to the extensions page in Chrome, it's a tab on the settings page
+2. Go to the extensions page in Chrome, it's a tab on the options page
 3. Tick the "Developer mode" checkbox
 4. Click "Load unpacked extension" and choose the ColumnCopy folder you just unzipped